mikitahap/endless-road-runner/README.md

 # Endless Road Runner in C

-A **Crossy Road**-inspired console game developed in **C** as a first-semester university project.
+A **Crossy Road**-inspired terminal game developed in **C** as a first-semester university project.

 ## 📌 Overview

-Crossy Road is a simple console-based game where the player controls a frog attempting to cross a series of roads, avoiding cars, trees, and a chasing stork.
-The game is built using **C** and utilizes the **PDCurses library** for console rendering.
+Crossy Road is a simple terminal-based game where the player controls a frog attempting to cross a series of roads, avoiding cars, trees, and a chasing stork.
+The game is built using **C** and utilizes the **PDCurses library** for terminal rendering.

 ## 🎮 Features